mkoslacz/minimal-mistakes/_posts/2017-02-08-moviper--the-android-viper-library.markdown

                 .subscribe()!!
 ```

-This operator allows our streams to signal an error and to not to unsubscribe after that - if user wants to log in and he's out of the Internet, he will get some error about it, and we want to allow him to retry this action.
+This operator allows our streams to signal an error and not to unsubscribe after that - if user wants to log in and he's out of the Internet, he will get some error about it and we want to allow him to retry this action.
 That's why we use the `retrySubscribe` operator.
-I'll describe implementation details of it in the another post.
+I'll describe implementation details in another post.

 ## `addSubscription` operator

-On the example you can see that each stream is wrapped in a `addSubscription` call.
-It's one of the built-in Moviper methods that allows you forget about the need of unsubscribing your streams to avoid memory leaks.
+In the example you can see that each stream is wrapped in a `addSubscription` call.
+It's one of the built-in Moviper methods that allows you to forget about the need of unsubscribing your streams to avoid memory leaks.
 Just wrap all of your never completing streams using `addSubscription` and that's all!
-Your streams will be unsubscribed at presenter detach from View.
-If you have some objects in your presenter that need some special finishing, do it overriding `onDetach(Boolean retainInstance)` method (and once again, don't forget to call super!).
+Your streams will be unsubscribed at Presenter detach from View.
+If you have some objects in your Presenter that need some special finishing, do it overriding `onDetach(Boolean retainInstance)` method (and once again, don't forget to call super!).

 ## Presenter lifecycle & retaining

-Using `onDetach` is pretty simple, but remember, not every call of itmeans that presenter will be destroyed - if a `retainInstance` argument is `true` it means that attached view is destroying because of the Android orientation change, and presenter will be retained and reattached to the new view, so you don't have to nuke your delegates (at least these which don't use the view reference).
+Using `onDetach` is pretty simple, but remember, not every call to it means that Presenter will be destroyed - if a `retainInstance` argument is `true`, it means that attached view is destroyed, because of the Android orientation change and Presenter will be retained and reattached to the new view, so you don't have to nuke your delegates (at least those which don't use the view reference).

-The thing worth emphasizing here is that your presenter won't be parceled and recreated or something like that.
+The thing worth emphasizing here is that your Presenter won't be parceled and recreated or something like that.
 After rotating the screen, it will be the same exact presenter that have been attached to the view before orientation change.
-Moreover, all of the background work that the presenter performs (and all of its children, with Routing and Interactor as a most notable examples of them) will be delivered to the eventual view if the orientation change happens in the meanwhile if only you follow the one rule of the thumb - *always communicate with the view using the main thread* ([as it is in Mosby library](http://hannesdorfmann.com/mosby/summary/) - *Can the Presenter and its view be out of sync during a screen orientation change?* paragraph.
+Moreover, all of the background work that the presenter performs (and all of its children, with Routing and Interactor as a most notable examples of them) will be delivered to the eventual view, when the orientation change happens in the meantime, if you follow only one rule of thumb - *always communicate with the view using the main thread* ([as it is in Mosby library](http://hannesdorfmann.com/mosby/summary/) - *Can the Presenter and its view be out of sync during a screen orientation change?* paragraph.
 Moviper bases on Mosby so the linked rule refers to Moviper also).

 ## Presenter-View communication thread

 As I said above: *always communicate with the view using the main thread*.
 Even if view will need to perform some hard work on the background thread, using the diffUtil for example - always call the view on the main thread and delegate the work to another thread in the view itself.
-It will allow your sub-modules always be synchronized.
-For more info about the presenter and view lifecycle and behavior I recommend you reading the [Mosby docs and blog](https://kotlinlang.org/docs/tutorials/kotlin-android.html) as the Moviper is built on top of this library, so it inherits the behavior of view-presenter relations.
+It will allow your sub-modules to always be synchronized.
+For more info about the Presenter and view lifecycle and behavior I recommend you reading the [Mosby docs and blog](https://kotlinlang.org/docs/tutorials/kotlin-android.html) as the Moviper is built on top of this library, so it inherits the behavior of view-presenter relations.

 ## Independent implementation